 The HP 5400 Media Extender, $299 suggested retail price, is a stereo-component like device that through a wireless or Ethernet network brings content from Media Center PC to A/V systems throughout a home.
 Five Media Extenders can run concurrently with a single PC.

 Dell’s MCE 2005 offering mirrored HP’s by including PCs and a media extender.
 Starting immediately, Dell has Media Center available with its Dimension 8400 and XPS gaming desktop systems with respective suggested retail price of $1,138 and $2,037.
 Later this year, the operating system will become available in the Dimension 3000, 4700 and 4700C lines.

 The Media Center Extender, bundled with a wired/wireless router, will sell for under $457.
 Each Dell MCE 2005 PC can operate two extenders to bring media content stored on a PC to other A/V systems.

 Toshiba today launched two new notebooks in its Qosmio family that will sport MCE 2005.
 The G15-AV501 has an Intel Pentium M 745 processor, running at 1.8GHz, 100GB hard drive, 512MB of RAM, NVIDIA GeForce Go 5700 graphics card, DVD SuperMulti drive, 802.11g networking, Bluetooth and a 17-inch display.
 The notebook carries a $2,999 suggested retail price.

 It is joined by the F15-AV201.
 This model, priced at $2,599, is configured basically the same as the G15-AV501, but features a 15.4-inch display and an 89GB hard drive.

-Linksys introduced the Wireless A+G Media Center Extender.
+Linksys even got into the MCE 2005 action.
+It introduced the Wireless A+G Media Center Extender.
 This enables users to stream digital content stored on a Windows Media Center PC using 802.11a/g or Ethernet